-When top performing candidates line your bench, it’s time to identify any gaps between the competencies candidates currently have and those required to fill a critical position.
-Hiring managers should refer back to the job descriptions of the critical position and the employee’s current position.
+When you’ve filled your talent bench with top-performing candidates, it’s then time to identify any gaps between the competencies candidates currently have, and the competencies required to fill a critical position.
+Hiring managers should refer to both the job description of the critical position and the job description of the employee’s current position.
 It may also be helpful to reference job descriptions of any past positions the candidate has held.

-Creating and using a talent profile form can help track development progress, the critical positions for which the candidate is eligible and the employee’s aspirations, experience and education.
+Creating and using a talent profile form can help track development progress, the critical positions for which the candidate is eligible, and the employee’s aspirations, experience, and education.
 The form acts as a central tracking source of the employee’s progression and should be shared and updated with the employee.
-Having open and continued conversations with employees to understand their career goals and communicating career opportunities is critical for a successful workforce/succession plan.
-Public sector and not-for-profit organizations need to know if an employee’s aspirations align with potential succession planning candidacy; an employee may be content in his or her current position and have no intention to advance, or a candidate may wish to advance, but not into a position identified during the organization’s assessment.
+Additionally, having open and continued conversations with employees to understand their career goals and communicating career opportunities is critical for a successful workforce and succession plan.
+Government entities, public utilities, and not-for-profit organizations need to know if an employee’s aspirations align with potential succession planning candidacy; an employee may be content in their current position and have no intention to advance, or a candidate may wish to advance, but not into a position identified during the organization’s assessment.
 Open communication allows both parties to better understand how they can support each other’s goals.

 Create employee-specific action plans, aggregate competency gaps organization-wide and identify training

 When the supervisor and candidate identify individual competency gaps, an action plan should be created to develop skills to address each gap.
-Supervisors should share action plans with the human resources and learning and development departments.
-Upon review of the competency gaps across the organization, learning and development can establish a strategic training program to identify training that can be efficiently and consistently offered through internal or external training and work with supervisors to create targeted training opportunities for technical and educational development as needed.
-For example, if a candidates must have leadership training prior to being eligible for a critical position, then receiving this training should be incorporated into the candidate’s training plan for that year.
+Supervisors should share action plans with the human resources and learning and development departments (if they exist) so all parties are informed of existing action plans.
+Upon review of the competency gaps across the organization, human resources or learning and development can establish a strategic training program to identify training that can be efficiently and consistently offered through internal or external training, and work with supervisors to create targeted training opportunities for technical and educational development as needed.
+For example, if a candidate must have leadership training prior to being eligible for a critical position, then receiving this training should be incorporated into the candidate’s training plan for that year.

 Incorporate training plans into upcoming budget

 Development of the training plans should occur prior to budget planning.
-This way the learning and development or human resources departments may build the necessary training costs into their budgets and ensure training will be available to those who need it.
+Learning and development or human resources departments need to build the necessary training costs into their budgets and ensure training will be available to those who need it.

 Step 2: Optimize market competitiveness

-Candidates may leave or your organization may not have sufficient internal resources to fill vacated critical positions.
-With approximately 30 percent of public sector employees expected to retire in the next five to 10 years — that’s on top of normal attrition rates — your organization needs a recruitment strategy for critical positions.
+Candidates may leave, or your organization may not have sufficient internal resources to fill vacated critical positions.
+With approximately 30 percent of public sector employees expected to retire in the next five to 10 years —on top of normal attrition rates — your organization needs a recruitment strategy for critical positions.
 To support the recruitment strategy, consider undertaking one or two special projects a year to update policies and practices to make small, incremental changes that boost your organization’s competitiveness in the marketplace.
 Policies and procedures that may need modernizing include: